Roxana-Mălina Chirilă

 The inhumane treatment of yogis in Bucharest ashrams

 **Roxana's notes:** I was asked to translate this shocking, heartbreaking letter from Romanian into English.
 Many of the things in it (like hunger, theft, or stupefying rules) speak for themselves.
 Others, alas, don't.
 So I find myself offering a short introduction to who these people are and what context they live in.MISA -- the Movement for Spiritual Integration into the Absolute -- started out in 1990, in Romania, as a 'yoga school'.
+In the over 20 years since then, it grew to have thousands or tens of thousands of yogis attending their weekly courses and it spread to many other countries, like the US, the UK, Spain, Argentina, France, Germany, Finland, Hungary, Denmark, Italy, Australia and others.
+In some places it thrives, in others it merely gets by.

 On MISA & Silence